bor0/gidti/manuscript/chapter4.md

 [^ch4n4]: The key idea is not that a tail recursive function _is_ an iterative loop, but that a smart enough compiler can _pretend_ that it is and evaluate it using constant function stack space.

 [^ch4n5]: In contrast, the default behaviour in Haskell is lazy evaluation.

+[^ch4n6]: They are equivalent to Haskell's `class` keyword.
+Interfaces in Idris are very similar to OOP's interfaces.